Terairk/KotlinAutoCompletion/README.md

 because I did have issues where it couldn't find any jars at all.

 ## To Compile/Run
+NOTE: This code may only work on UNIX based systems since it does rely on the existence of the KOTLIN_HOME env variable but I'm not sure
 ### Method 1
 Use IntelliJ to just run the file in which you can set the command line arguments through editing configurations.